sherman2zhiwei/FIT3162---Zhiwei-and-Friends/README.md

 ### What is aspect term extraction (ATE)?
 Given a set of sentences with pre-identified entities (e.g., restaurants), identify the aspect terms present in the sentences.

-An aspect term names a particular aspect of the target entity (e.g., "I liked the service and the staff, but not the food”, “The food was nothing much, but I loved the staff”).
+An aspect term names a particular aspect of the target entity.
+For example:

+"I liked the service and the staff, but not the food”. -  {service, staff, food}

+“The food was nothing much, but I loved the staff” - {food, staff}

 ### What is aspect category detection/aspect aggregation?
 Given a predefined set of aspect categories (e.g., price, food), identify the aspect categories discussed in a given sentence.
-Aspect categories are typically coarser than the aspect terms of Subtask 1, and they do not necessarily occur as terms in the given sentence.
+Aspect categories are typically coarser than the aspect term extraction, and they do not necessarily occur as terms in the given sentence.
 For example, given the set of aspect categories {food, service, price, ambiance, anecdotes/miscellaneous}:

 “The restaurant was too expensive”  → {price}

 “The restaurant was expensive, but the menu was great” → {price, food}

 ***